SirBrian1234/PiWall/README.md

 * Firewall your traffic
 * Modify your traffic on the fly

-In order to learn more about PiWall, how PiWall works and how to build and set up your own device, please view PiWall's project page from here:
+In order to learn more about PiWall, how PiWall works and how to build and set up your own device, please visit PiWall's project page from here:
 [...]

 ## Install Source Code